jlrodney/Budgeting-App/README.md

 This app is currently deployed at [https://budget-organiser.herokuapp.com/](https://budget-organiser.herokuapp.com/).

 ## Further Work
-- User login/authentication
+- User login/authentication so that each user only sees their own information.
-- Connecting the application to a database
+- Summary components of expenses.

 ## Tech